5 EMS compliance resolutions

 By Amanda Ward

 The beginning of a new calendar year or fiscal year is a time to reflect on all that we’ve accomplished in the past year and to set goals for the year to come.
-This year, resolve to finally implement a compliance program at your agency or jump start your current program.
+This year, resolve to finally implement an EMS billing compliance program at your agency or jump-start your current program.

 While starting a compliance program can seem overwhelming, there are some small changes that can have a major impact on your agency’s overall compliance.
 These five resolutions will get your started on the path to implementing or improving your compliance program.